ecmwf/earthkit-data/docs/source/release-notes/migration_1.0.0.rst

 ++++++++++++++++++++++++

 The Field API has been redesigned and many methods have been removed or changed.
-The following table gives an overview of the changes in the Field API:
+The following table gives an overview of the changes in the Field API (the ``f`` in the table below is a :py:class:`~earthkit.data.core.field.Field` object):

 .. list-table::
    :header-rows: 1